BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 In this script we use `bustools` software to process each output.bus file from each library.
 The process of bustools starts, as specified before, by correcting the barcodes, sorting and then getting a generated UMI count matrix.

-For each library both the count of the UMIs in the busfile is saved by making a transcript compatibility count (TCC) matrix and by making a gene count matrix, that will be used later for downstream analysis.
+For each library the count of the UMIs are saved by making a transcript compatibility count (TCC) matrix and by making a gene count matrix, that will be used later for downstream analysis.

 For each library the gene count matrix folder contain a matrix `.mtx` the genes names in the file `genes.txt` and the barcodes information in the file `barcode.txt`.

-When this matrix is imported into R for data analysis we get the following information for each library:
+When this matrix is imported into R for data analysis we get the following information referent to each library:

 * Barcode ID (cell per column) / gene ID (per row) with correspondent unique molecular identifier count.

-Note that for each matrix from each library this contains multiple cell-types.
+Note that for each matrix from each library this contains multiple cell-types, that will be later on splitted by cell-type population.
 To run this rule we type `make process_busFile`.